allison-gacad/personal-website-source/content/about.md

 - social + class mobility and diaspora
 - why san francisco feels dystopian

+You can reach me at allisongacad [at] gmail [dot] com

-This was last updated September 12, 2022, thanks to Hugo and GitHub Pages.
+This was last updated September 13, 2022, thanks to Hugo and GitHub Pages